georgiee/coding-for-kids/slides.md

 ## [fit] Hour of Code
 ^ You could also host an Hour of Code event

-^ Where you play games and explain the basics of programming to interested people
+^ Where you play games like the zombie game and explain the basics of programming to interested people

 ---
 ^ You might even find some Hour of Code in your hometown.